genterist/openMRS-Security/Capstone/FINAL.md

 ### * Actual results
 + 169 fuzz were done on the "password" variable
 + 167 of the entries have 302 code and zero size of Response html body.
 Confirmed by inspection of html header, noticing that system redirects invalid login to previous page - the login page.
-+ 002 of the fuzz entries were able to force system to leak some debugging informations which can be used for further attacks (to be discussed further in the Notes section)
++ 002 of the fuzz entries were able to force system to leak some debugging information which can be used for further attacks (to be discussed further in the Notes section)
 + We decided that the test is a "FAILED".
 Even though no exploit directly linked to Injection was successful, the fuzzer was able to leak some important debugging data.

 ### * NOTES: